TanGentleman/KeyMaster/docs/classes/docs_key_analyzer.md

 # Function Documentation

-This file contains documentation for all functions in the project.

 ## Function: `init`
 Initialize the KeyParser and load logs.
 None value for filename will initialize an empty KeyParser.
 ## Function: `load_logs`